ConRdav/gym-buddy/README.md

 ## Used Technologies

+# Languages
+    - Python (v.3.8.11)

+# Programmes used

+    - Git
+        - For maintaining version control, commiting and pushing to Github.
+    - Github
+        - For the management and storage of the code repository for this project - including files and images pushed from Gitpod.
+    - Gitpod
+        - An IDE used to develop the application.
+    - Heroku
+        - A platform used to deploy the application.
+    - Lucidchart
+        - An application used to create the flowcharts to map the project planning phase and logic flow for the code processes.

 ### Python Libraries

 #### Gspread

 Gspread is a Python API for Google Sheets.
 It allows us to read, write, update and delete data from a spreadsheet.
 To install it you use `pip install gspread` and then you have to open a project as a client `GSPREAD.CLIENT.open('name of the project')` and link your worksheet `worksheet('name of the worksheet')`.

-This app used gspread to read workouts and store workouts on the Google sheet.
+This app used gspread to read and store workouts on the Google sheet.

 The link for further reading on gspread: https://docs.gspread.org/en/v5.1.1/